jScope is a MDSplus tool providing a sophisticated graphical interface to acquired waveforms.

 MdsDataProvider provides access to MDSplus data via mdsip, that is, the remote data access interface.
 In order to use MdsDataProvider as data source, it is necessary to have a mdsip server running in the node hosting the MDSplus pulse files.
 The configuration of the data provider will specify the IP address and the port number of the target mdsip server.

-When using MdsDataProvider, the jScope application is a pure Java application and there is no need to have any MDSplus library installed on the machine, it suffices having env variable CLASSPATH containing jScope.jar.
-Moreover, using MdsDataProvider, jScope performs on the fly data resampling in order to handle very large waveforms (up to several hundreds of MBytes of data) without running out of memory in the Java Virtual Machine.
+The jScope application is a pure Java application and, unless LocalDataProvider is used, there is no need to have any MDSplus library installed on the machine.
+Moreover, using either MdsDataProvider and LocalDataProvider, jScope performs on the fly data resampling in order to handle very large waveforms (up to several hundreds of MBytes of data) without running out of memory in the Java Virtual Machine.

 The available data servers are shown in Network->Servers menu.
 A default list is provided in jScope distribution, but it is unlikely that any will work on your specific installation, except Local (referring to LocalDataProvider).
 It is therefore necessary to configure one or more data providers for the specific data environment.
 The list of data servers can be modified and configured using the menu command Network->Edit server list....
 The displayed form is shown below: